1. Lederhosen are traditional German dress

 The airport, which was meant to open in 2011, does not have an official opening date yet.
-City authorities are insisting it will open in 2018, but after years of broken promises, few people believe them.
+Only optimists believe it will open this decade.

 Travel two hours northwest to Germany's second largest city, Hamburg, and you'll come across another super project that caused major embarrassment: the Hamburg Elbphilarmonie concert hall.

 The estimated costs for Hamburg's answer to Sydney's opera house ballooned from €114 million to €323 million, resulting in an eight-month standoff between the city and construction firms in 2012.
 The building finally opened seven years late in 2017.